 | Space Systems backlog conversion | Tests whether the broader platform model is translating into revenue. | Lumpy conversion can challenge growth expectations. |

-| Margins and operating loss | Shows whether scale is improving business quality. | Persistent losses without visible leverage may revive dilution concerns. |
+| Margins and operating loss | Shows whether scale is improving business quality. | Persistent losses without visible leverage may reduce patience for the long-term story. |

 Bull Case, Base Case and Bear Case